Robust Solutions of Nonlinear Least Squares Problems via Min-max Optimization: Solution sets of problems ( ) and ( )

-In this section, we use (\ref{inner}) to establish some interesting relations between the nonlinear least squares problem (\ref{nls}) and the robust nonlinear least squares problem (\ref{eq2}).
+In this section, we study some interesting relations between the nonlinear least squares problem (\ref{nls}) and the robust nonlinear least squares problem (\ref{eq2}) by using (\ref{inner}).
 Denote the solution set of (\ref{nls}) and the set of minimizers of $\varphi$ defined in (\ref{inner}), respectively, by

 We call $\mx^*$ and $\hat{\mx}$ are the nonlinear least squares solution set and the robust nonlinear least squares solution set, respectively.
 We call $\x^*\in \mx^*$ and $\hat{\x}\in \hat{\mx}$ are a nonlinear least squares solution and a robust nonlinear least squares solution, respectively.